junxit/us-congress-bills-116/metadata.md

 - 2019-05-10 — The Speaker designated the Honorable Abby Finkenauer to act as Chairwoman of the Committee.
 - 2019-05-10 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2019-05-10 — The previous question was ordered pursuant to the rule.
+- 2019-05-14 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2019-05-15 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 91.